ranfdev/AudioMultiRoomJS/README.md

 * Npm

 ### Install the server
-It's really easy, just download the latest release from [here](https://github.com/ranfdev/AudioMultiRoomJS/releases/latest).
+It's really easy, just download the latest source code .tar.gz from [here](https://github.com/ranfdev/AudioMultiRoomJS/releases/latest).
 Then open a terminal and type `npm install downloaded-file`, where `downloaded-file` is the release you've just downloaded

 ### Start the server